 You don’t have to follow every single idea you see online.
 These are simply what they are: ideas and suggestions.
 Make your playroom in a way that will enable kids to play, explore, and clean up after themselves at the end.
 There are lots of ways to achieve these goals, so let’s dive into it!

 When you sort or organize toys, what do you think kids might find easy to put away or get out?
+You’ll want to find the balance between maintaining the clutter and making everything accessible to easily grab at playtime.

 A good way to start organizing is to take everything out and lay it out before your eyes.
 This is a good idea whether you already have a playroom or you are getting ready to create a play area.
-Throw away any junk you have, and then group like items together.
+Throw away any junk you have, and then group like items of kids’ toys together.

 There are some moms who like to get SUPER organized when they get to this part.
 Some will even go so far as to organize their child’s Legos by color.
 Maybe they’ll appreciate this when they’re older, but most kids won’t be able to maintain this level of organization.
 Make sure you set up a system that both you and the kids can use!